jyobb/islandora_map_browse/README.md

-	3 New secondary display profiles are made available in the 'Solr Index' configuration_ 'View All Results on Map' - show the entire search results on the map 'Paged Map View' - Show the current pages results 'Map Testing View - used for testing
+	3 New secondary display profiles are made available in the 'Solr Index' configuration_ 'View All Results on Map' - show the entire search results on the map 'Paged Map View' - Show the current pages results

 Selecting one of these adds an icon to the search results that links to a map view

 islandora_map_browse
 	There are several settings here that need to be included.